Our comprehensive guide separates fact from fiction so you can find out everything you need to know about this versatile material.

 Whether non stick is oven-safe or not depends on the manufacturer.
 While every single non stick product we make is designed to be oven-safe to 500F, plenty of other flimsy non stick pans can’t handle the high heat of the oven.
 For pans made cheaply with ceramic coatings or plastic handles, any time in the oven risks melting, ruining the non stick coating, or even releasing dangerous fumes.
 Always check the manufacturer’s product information before using non stick in the oven.

 Recycling non stick can be tricky, but Made In offers a mail-back recycling program that makes it easier to dispose of and repurpose old pans that you no longer use.
 We accept all non stick pans, whether they’re made by us or not.
 We’ll buff your spent pans so they can be rehomed via a Habitat for Humanity Restore.

-Alternatively, you can donate to a Goodwill or Salvation Army location or give it to a neighbor through a Buy Nothing group.
+Alternatively,, you can donate to a Goodwill or Salvation Army location or give it to a neighbor through a Buy Nothing group.

 We’ve spent a long time thinking about whether non stick cookware is sustainable, and it’s why we made sure ours is so high-quality that it lasts 70 times longer than a ceramic non stick pan.
 Where cheap non stick needs to be replaced within months, ours last for years, meaning there are fewer produced and even fewer in landfills.
 We also set up our mail-back recycling program to make them even greener.

 There you have it: Non stick cookware can be a sustainable, powerful, and versatile tool that does so much more than make perfect scrambled eggs (though it definitely does that, too).
 Head to our Non Stick Cookware collection to try it for yourself.